Dharma transmission: Criticism from within the Zen tradition

-Suzuki Shōsan, another master from the Tokugawa, is an example of what is known as the "self-enlightened and self-certified" phenomenon (jigo-jishō 自悟自証).
-He had orginally been a samurai who later became a Zen teacher.
+Suzuki Shōsan, another master from the Tokugawa period, is an example of what is known as the "self-enlightened and self-certified" phenomenon (jigo-jishō 自悟自証).
+He had originally been a samurai who later became a Zen teacher.
 His independent enlightenment was defended in the Sōan zakki, a work by an anonymous author published fourteen years after Shōsan's death.
 There the question is raised whether Shōsan was a heretic since he did not receive transmission in any particular school of Zen but was rather "without a teacher and self-certified" (mushi-jishō).
 The text responds that the true meaning of mind-to-mind transmission is "knowing for oneself and attaining for oneself" (jichi jitoku), declaring that "To transmit some written statement or a robe is not the true Way."

 The Tokugawa-era Sōtō master Dokuan Genkō (1630–1698) was scathingly critical of the dharma transmission method which he called "paper Zen."
 Dokuan also criticized secret oral transmissions, stating that such things were not the meaning of Zen's "special transmission outside the scriptures."
 (Note: Various Chan sources are critical of secret teachings.
 For example, Shenhui said:

 "When other masters are asked about this teaching, they do not explain but keep it secret.
 I am completely different—whether to many persons or few, I always explain it to everyone. [...]
 The teachings of the buddhas of the past have all been directed at the eightfold congregation; there has been no private teaching, no secret teaching."

 See also Zongmi's Chan Prolegomenon:

 "'Do those who at present transmit the dharma speak secret oral transmissions [miyu] or not?'
 I have now answered this question.
 The dharma is Bodhidharma's dharma.
 Therefore, those who hear it, however deep or shallow, are all benefited.
 It is just that in the past it was secret, whereas now it is open.
 Therefore, it is not called a secret oral transmission.
 Just because the name is different [from what it was in Bodhidharma's time] does not imply that the dharma is also different."

 And also the Extensive Record of Baizhang:

 "Question: Since high antiquity the ancestral schools have all had esoteric sayings handed down successor to successor; what about it?